What Can I Expect at My First Appointment?

 If your pet is a surgical candidate, the surgery and details of the hospital stay will be discussed the day of the consultation.
-Surgeries are typically performed the day following your appointment on Wednesdays or Fridays as our schedule allows.
+Surgeries are typically performed the day following your appointment.
 If you elect to leave your pet for surgery he/she can stay with us overnight and have surgery the next day.
 All animals must stay the night of the surgery and sometimes one more night depending on how they recover.
 We will call you every day while your pet is in the hospital to update you on their progress.

 Will We Have to Come Back?